-The Housing Authority of the City of Winder, GA (WHA) is a quasi-governmental agency created under state statute.
+The Housing Authority of the City of Winder, Georgia (WHA) is a quasi-governmental agency created under state statute.

-The WHA was created by City of Winder (COW) resolution in 1953, due to a shortage of affordable housing in the county.
-As the need continued, more public housing was built in not only Winder, but Statham and Braselton, eventually becoming the largest affordable housing provider in Barrow County.
+WHA was created by City of Winder (COW) resolution in 1953 due to a shortage of affordable housing in the county.
+As the need continued, more public housing was built in Winder, Statham and Braselton, eventually becoming the largest affordable housing provider in Barrow County.

-WHA currently employs twenty full time employees with a $2.5MM annual budget, and 322 rental units in Barrow & Jackson Co.
+WHA currently employs sixteen to twenty full time employees with a $3MM annual budget, and 322 rental units in Barrow & Jackson Co.
 We serve over 800 individuals, with approximately 350 being children and senior citizens age 55+.

 In 2013, WHA made the decision to participate in HUDs Rental Assistance Demonstration (RAD) program, which simply shifts affordable apartments from the Public Housing program to the Section 8 program so that providers may leverage the private capital markets to make capital improvements.